-With the transmission pan removed and the TV cable disconnected from your carburetor or fuel injection system, locate the part throttle/detent on the valve body (picture number 1).
-We have painted the rings orange on this Th-700R4 part throttle detent valve and the aluminum bushing it rides in.
+With the transmission pan removed and the TV cable disconnected from your carburetor or fuel injection system, locate the Part Throttle Detent on the valve body (picture #1).
+We have painted the rings Orange on this TH-700R4 Part Throttle Detent Valve and the aluminum bushing it rides in.
 This was done for clarity.
 Picture #1 shows a correctly homed valve.
-Picture number two shows an incorrectly homed valve.
-Original General Motors TV system plungers will not totally return to their "home" position as shown in picture #1 because stock systems didn't provide a return spring to mechanically "home" this TV valve assembly.
+Original General Motors TV system plungers will not totally return to their home position as shown in Picture #1 because stock systems didn't provide a return spring to mechanically home this TV valve assembly.
 In the original system, the TV valve was designed to home hydraulically once the engine was started.
 The transmissions hydraulic pump rotor is directly driven by the drive hub of the torque converter.
-This drive hub engages the inside rotor drive tangs when its installed into the transmission.
+This drive hub engages the inside rotor drive tangs when it's installed into the transmission.
 The torque converter is bolted to the flexplate in turn bolted to the crankshaft.
-Consequently, transmissions hydraulic pump rotor turns at engine speed and starts pumping the moment the engine is started.

-Whether your TV system is totally stock or in a transmission that been rebuilt check the TV system using the following method: Push the plunger all the way in until it's even with the face of the aluminum bushing it rides in.
+Consequently, transmissions hydraulic pump rotor turns at the engine speed and starts pumping the moment the engine is started.
+Whether your TV system is totally stock or in a transmission that has been rebuilt, check the TV system using the following method: Push the plunger all the way in until it's even with the face of the aluminum bushing it rides in.
 Slowly release the plunger.
 Once it stops moving, check to see that it's all the way out.
-Try to pull the plunger out further; if it comes out further, install a TV correction kit.
+Try to pull the plunger out further, if it comes out further, install a TV Correction Kit.
 This should be done regardless of the cause, whether the TV system spring became too short over time or it's just not homing because there's no factory return spring to push this assembly home.
 At this point, the cause really makes no difference, since you must now remove the valve body to correct the problem either way, it's just smart money to install a TV correction system into the valve body while it's off.
 Once the TV correction system is installed, in the future you will be able to quickly verify whether this system has remained in proper calibration without pulling the pan.
-This is done by simply hooking up a 0-300 PSI gauge to the pump pressure port and following the pressure test procedure.

-The pictures above show the part throttle detent plunger in a Th-700R4.
-Note it has rings machined into the plungers O.D.
-The plunger in a Th-2004R has a smooth O.D. but the function is the same.
+This is done by simply hooking up a 0 - 300 PSI pressure gauge to the pump pressure port and following the pressure test procedure.
+The picture above show the part throttle detent plunger in a TH-700R4.
+Note the rings machined into the plungers OD.
+The plunger in a TH-2004R has a smooth OD but the friction is the same.
 Without a correctly calibrated TV system, you cannot expect the transmission to behave right.

-700R4 TV WIRE CONNECTOR LINK LOCATION

-2004R TV WIRE CONNECTOR LINK LOCATION
+TV CABLE INSTALLATION HOW TO INSTALL YOUR TV CABLE 700R4 TV WIRE CONNECTOR LINK LOCATION 2004R TV WIRE CONNECTOR LINK LOCATION